thesmartwon/OpenChess-Python/README.md

 - There isn't an all-in-one beginner to master lesson plan for free anywhere on the internet.
 Let alone one that is interactive.
     - Chess boils down to quick pattern recognition.
 Training lessons should be like playing a video-game: fun and simple.
     - See lessons.txt
-- Cannot anaylze multiple games at once (or is very finicky).
+- Cannot analyze multiple games at once (or is very finicky).
 - Lack of mobile support.
     - There are no good apps on Android/iOS that will train from beginner to NM level.
 After release 1.0, all my attention will be turned to an Android/iOS release.